Informasjonsforvaltning/fdk/README.md

 The regstration application requires authentication.
 The following test-user identifiers can be used: (03096000854, 01066800187, 23076102252)

-## Google doc DCAT import application
->`docker-compose up -d gdoc`

-This starts the Google sheet translation service.
-It reads a predefined set of google documents (sheets) and translates them to DCAT format.
-It runs the conversion each hour.

 ## Shut down all containers:
 >`docker-compose down`